akkartik/mu/Readme.md

 I hope to attain this world by creating a comprehensive library of fakes and hooks for the entire software stack, at all layers of abstraction (programming language, OS, standard libraries, application libraries).
+As a concrete example, the `open()` syscall in modern unix implicitly requires the file system.
+The implicit dependency makes it hard to test code that calls `open()`.
+The Mu Way is to make the file system an explicit argument, thereby allowing us to use a fake file system in tests.
+We do this for every syscall, every possible way the system can interact with the outside world.

+As you might surmise, this is a lot of work.
 To reduce my workload and get to a proof-of-concept quickly, this is a very *alien* software stack.
 I've stolen ideas from lots of previous systems, but it's not like anything you're used to.
 The 'OS' will lack virtual memory, user accounts, any unprivileged mode, address space isolation, and many other features.

 To avoid building a compiler I'm going to do all my programming in (extremely type-safe) assembly (for an idealized virtual machine that nonetheless will